anisraj/TriviaApp/README.md

 For attaching data in recyclerview ViewHolders , I had used Data Binding.

 Used ViewModel for communicating between UI and Repository class.

+Also added validation for if username not entered or answers are not selected.